harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/vmware/vmware.md

 <FaultDetailsCard category="vmware">

-### VMware Windows Disk Fill
+### VMware Windows Disk Stress

-VMware Windows Disk Fill fills the disk space on Windows OS based VMware VM.
+VMware Windows Disk Stress fills the disk space on Windows OS based VMware VM.
 It checks the performance of the application running on the VMware VMs.

 <accordion color="green">
 <summary>Use cases</summary>